On this page:

 How the person might respond:

 "Yes, I've seen that!
-I have a cousin who is autistic and it's helped me learn how to interact with her better."
+I have a cousin who is autistic and it's helped me to understand her better."

 "Oh yeah, it's about an autistic savant, right?
 There was an autistic student in my school who was really smart like that."